 New Hope is a decidedly white-collar borough, with fully 89.06% of the workforce employed in white-collar jobs, well above the national average.
 Overall, New Hope is a borough of professionals, managers, and sales and office workers.
 There are especially a lot of people living in New Hope who work in sales jobs (15.10%), management occupations (13.58%), and art, media, and design (8.31%).

 Of important note, New Hope is also a borough of artists.
 New Hope has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape New Hope’s character.

 Also of interest is that New Hope has more people living here who work in computers and math than 95% of the places in the US.

 The most common language spoken in New Hope is English.
-Other important languages spoken here include French and Indic languages.
+Other important languages spoken here include Slavic languages and French.